amione/genre-ify/README.md

 5. Enter a name for your new playlist.

 ***
 Some color commentary on the script.
-Initially I had created this script so that you would need to enter your own Spotify App ID and Secret Key from which I would generate a token, but in order to get a token with enough permissions to create a playlist the user would need to login to spotify and grant access, which means this script would need to act as a web server and catch the oauth callback redirect etc. which was more complicated than I wanted...plus I'm lazy.
-This was just easier.
+Initially I had created this script so that you would need to enter your own Spotify App ID and Secret Key.
+The using that I would generate a token.
+This was fine for pulling track and artist info, but in order to get a token with enough permissions to create a playlist the user would need to login to spotify and grant access.
+That meant I would need to handle providing an interface for a user to login and also catch the redirect from the oauth callback, which was more complicated than I wanted...plus I'm lazy.
+Having the user generate a token from the interactive web console was just easier.